baumgach/baumgach.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am leading the independent research group for [Machine Learning in Medical Image Analysis](https://mlmia-unitue.de) at the [University of Tübingen](https://uni-tuebingen.de/en/university/) as part of the [Cluster of Excellence - Machine Learning for Science](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/).
+I am Assistant Professor for Health Data Science at the [University of Lucerne](https://www.unilu.ch), Switzerland.
+I am leading the research group for [Machine Learning in Medical Image Analysis](https://mlmia-unitue.de) which is jointly hosted at the [Faculty of Health Sciences and Medicine](https://www.unilu.ch/en/faculties/faculty-of-health-sciences-and-medicine/) at the University of Lucerne and the [Cluster of Excellence - Machine Learning for Science](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/) at the [University of Tübingen](https://uni-tuebingen.de/en/university/), Germany.

 **Please check out our [group website](https://mlmia-unitue.de) for the most up-to-date information!**